Rokiis1/roadmap/QA/pages/softwareTestingLifeCycle.md

 ### Purpose and Content of a Test Plan

+**Explanation:**

+A test plan is a detailed document that outlines the test strategy, testing objectives, resources (manpower, software, hardware) required for testing, test schedule, test estimation and test deliverables.
+The purpose of a test plan is to provide clear instructions on how the testing activity should be performed.

+**Key Concepts:**

+- Test Strategy: Describes the overall approach to testing.

+- Test Objectives: Describes what the goals of testing are.

+- Resources: Describes what resources are needed for testing.

+- Test Schedule: Describes when testing activities will take place.

+- Test Estimation: Describes how long testing activities are expected to take.

+- Test Deliverables: Describes what the outputs of testing activities will be.

 ### Tester's Contribution to Iteration and Release Planning

+**Explanation:**

+A test plan is a detailed document that outlines the test strategy, testing objectives, resources (manpower, software, hardware) required for testing, test schedule, test estimation and test deliverables.
+The purpose of a test plan is to provide clear instructions on how the testing activity should be performed.

+**Key Concepts:**

+- Test Strategy: Describes the overall approach to testing.

+- Test Objectives: Describes what the goals of testing are.

+- Resources: Describes what resources are needed for testing.

+- Test Schedule: Describes when testing activities will take place.

+- Test Estimation: Describes how long testing activities are expected to take.

+- Test Deliverables: Describes what the outputs of testing activities will be.

 ### Entry Criteria and Exit Criteria

+**Explanation:**

+Entry criteria are the conditions that must be met before testing can begin.
+Exit criteria are the conditions that must be met before testing can be considered complete.

+**Key Concepts:**

+- Entry Criteria: Conditions that must be met before testing can begin.

+- Exit Criteria: Conditions that must be met before testing can be considered complete.

 ### Estimation Techniques

+**Explanation:**

+Estimation techniques are used to estimate the time and effort required for testing.
+Common techniques include use case point method, function point method, and test point analysis.

+**Key Concepts:**

+- Use Case Point Method: An estimation technique based on the complexity and size of use cases.

+- Function Point Method: An estimation technique based on the functionality provided by the software.

+- Test Point Analysis: An estimation technique based on the number of test cases and their complexity.

 ### Test Case Prioritization

+**Explanation:**

+Test case prioritization involves ordering the test cases in a way that the most important or high-risk ones are executed first.

+**Key Concepts:**

+- Risk-Based Prioritization: Test cases are prioritized based on the risk associated with the functionality they are testing.

+- Business Value-Based Prioritization: Test cases are prioritized based on the business value of the functionality they are testing.

 ## Defect Reporting and Tracking